Frequently Asked Questions

 When will homes be available?

-Our first micro-pilot (5 homes) is targeted for completion in 2026–2027, subject to planning approval and construction timelines.
-Register your interest to be among the first notified when reservations open.
+Our first micro-pilot of 5 homes is in the pre-development phase.
+Site acquisition, planning approval, and construction timelines will determine availability.
+Register your interest to be among the first notified when we have confirmed dates and reservations open.

 How much do homes cost?